Find Schools

 The states with the most job growth for Remote Sensing Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

-Average Remote Sensing Technicians Salary
+Remote Sensing Technician Average Salary

-The typical yearly salary for Remote Sensing Technicians is somewhere between $29,830 and $80,370.
+Remote Sensing Technicians make between $29,830 and $80,370 a year.

 undefined